odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/followup.rst

 =====================

 A follow-up message can be sent to customers when a payment is overdue.
-Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders, using **follow-up actions** that trigger automatically one or more actions according to the number of overdue days.
+Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that trigger automatically one or more actions according to the number of overdue days.
 You can send your follow-ups via different means such as email, post, or SMS.